 Fifth, the rational-expectations framework focuses on how private-sector agents respond to public-sector initiatives, while little or no attention is paid to dynamic initiatives in the private sector itself.
 This choice of emphasis is common in much of the macroeconomic literature on expectations but it is striking in the new classical writings.
 In its crude formulation, the rational-expectations hypothesis examines only one type of initiative: government attempts to change aggregate demand.
 Every other economic action is 'automatic.'
 Private agents with a fixed set of preferences are locked in their uncompromising drive to maximize utility.
 To achieve this goal under prefect competition they must follow one pre-determined course of optimal action.
 Theirs is a 'game of man against nature' where nature changes 'technology' and man responds following fixed, known rules of conduct.
-If we discard this perverted animism and recognize that initiative, discretion and interdependency exist in the relation between agents such as firms, consumers, workers and investors, we open a Pandora box of disturbing questions.
+If we discard this perverted animism and recognize that initiative, discretion and interdependency exist in the relation between agents such as firms, consumers, workers and investors, we open a pandora's box of disturbing questions.
 For example, what rational expectations can agents formulate on a world dominated by oligopolies with complex business ties?
 What prices should we expect to see when managers tell us they follow a rule-of-thumb in setting profit markups?
 What are the expected 'objective outcomes' from attempts by private agents to form coalitions or to influence the government toward a redistribution of income?

-To our knowledge there is no definition for the 'objective distribution of outcomes' in the rational-expectations literature.
+To our knowledge, there is no definition for the 'objective distribution of outcomes' in the rational-expectations literature.
 The idea seems to imply that the experience of our economy in any 'sample period' is generated by some specified 'laws of motion,' and that this actual 'history' is merely one observation drawn from a infinite sample of potential outcomes, with a stable mean and a given dispersion.
 This framework becomes meaningless when we view the economic process as a qualitative transformation or evolution rather than a 'draw' from a stationary process.
 When there is human initiative, historical change has few if any 'deterministic' components and even rational agents cannot 'jump over Rhodes' to discover the future.
 'About these matters,' argued Keynes (1937, p.
 185) 'there is no scientific basis of which to form any capable probability whatsoever.
 We simply do not know.'
 These criticisms should not be interpreted as suggestions towards improvements of the rational-expectations framework.
 We believe that new classical economics is barren and misleading, and that theoretical 'improvements' to this approach are simply further steps in the wrong direction.

-The danger of accepting the legitimacy of such 'improvements' is illustrated by recent attempts to incorporate seemingly 'realistic' features into а rational-expectations theory.
+The danger of accepting the legitimacy of such 'improvements' is illustrated by recent attempts to incorporate seemingly 'realistic' features into a rational-expectations theory.
 The prominence of new classical ideas also brought them under the magnifying glass of macroeconomists.
 Scholars like Tobin (1980), Buiter (1980), Frydman (1981) and Gordon (1981) argued that the policy-ineffectiveness conclusion depended not only on the assumption of rational expectations but also on the existence of a Walrasian, market-clearing system of prices.
-When a system with sluggish wage or price adjustment was substituted for the Walrasian construct, the short-run Phillips Curve reappeared even under rational expectations (recall that institutional rigidities were one of the elements in Friedman's model).
-Fischer (1977), for instance, introduced multiperiod contracts in the labour market and concluded that the authorities could affect real variable provided the policy duration was shorter that the length of contracts.
-Phelps and Taylor (1977) reached a similar conclusion when they examined the consequences of prices and wages being set one period in advance.
-In these models future prices are set to clear the market on the basis of current information but when new information about policy arrives, prices are too 'sticky' to adjust immediately and the policy becomes effective.
-Talyor (1979) introduced overlapping, or staggered wage contracts into the rational-expectations framework and concluded that policy can be effective even if its announced lead-time is longer than the duration of the longest contract (Taylor, 1985, p.
-414).
+When a system with sluggish wage or price adjustment was substituted for the Walrasian construct, the short-run Phillips Curve reappeared even under rational

-&lt;sup>18 Note that these presumptions underlie the notion of 'functional relationships' in the social sciences and are common in conventional econometric approaches to estimation, testing and predictions of macroeconomic models.
+18 Note that these presumptions underlie the notion of 'functional relationships' in the social sciences and are common in conventional econometric approaches to estimation, testing and predictions of macroeconomic models.
 The significance of the rational-expectations framework is in making these presumptions explicit.